dbakewel/netbots/README.md

 **team.py** is an advanced robot that demonstrates how to control two robots with a single python script.
 The two robots work as a team and share information with shared memory. **teamdemo.bat** runs a tournament with team.py.

+## Storing Your Robot

+The NetBots git repository is set up to ignore the netbots/myrobots/ directory (see .gitignore).
+This allows you to clone netbots onto your local computer and then create a new git repository in netbots/myrobots/ for your own work.
+Please remember to keep your work in a private repository.
+Sharing your robots publicly is discouraged so netbots will continue to be a useful learning tool for new players.

 # Game Mechanics

 ## Coordinates and Angles